Supermagnum/Supermorse/README.md

    - You may see "Morse Decoder Ready" in the Serial Monitor (Tools > Serial Monitor)
    - The Arduino is now ready to be used with the Supermorse application

-Note:
-CW trainer for morserino runs on opera, chrome and edge without that web server so I think it's false information.
-Opening the index.html file in one of those browsers might be enough.
-In case it doesn't:

 ### Setting Up the Web Application

 1. Host the web application files on a web server or run locally